mm6/InternetOfThingsCourse/Weeks/week2.md

 ## Quizzes

-+ Quiz 1 is on Canvas 24 hours prior to class
++ Quiz 1 is on Canvas at the start of class on Tuesday.
 + Quiz 1 Covers "Smart Connected Products" and "Enabling the Internet of Things".

 ## Video Lectures